Donald Trump says he’s a target of special counsel’s criminal probe into 2020 election aftermath - KESQ

 Trump’s legal team has not formally responded to the invitation to testify before the grand jury, which the letter provides, but it is largely expected that Trump will decline to do so.
 The letter caught Trump’s team off guard, who had not been anticipating Smith to potentially bring charges this month, or against Trump.

-Trump’s team spent Tuesday morning calling lawyers allies involved in the investigation into the events of January 6, 2021, working to figure out who else, if anyone, was also sent a target letter in probe and hoping to glean better insight into what a potential case against the former president might look like, multiple sources familiar with the outreach told CNN.
+Trump’s advisers spent Tuesday morning calling lawyers and allies, trying to figure out who else – if anyone – received a target letter related to the special counsel’s investigation into the aftermath of the 2020 election, multiple sources familiar with the outreach told CNN.
+Trump’s advisers are hoping to glean better insight into what a potential criminal case against the former president might entail, according to sources.

+So far, Trump’s team has not identified anyone else who got a target letter, the sources said.

 Trump also received a target letter from Smith in May roughly three weeks before he was indicted in the investigation into the mishandling of classified documents.

-Note: This story has been updated with additional reporting and developments.